AnuragBambardekar/SimpleScalar/README.md

 All these files will be extracted to a folder called simplesim-3.0 <br>

-6.Change the directory to simplesim-3.0
+6. Change the directory to simplesim-3.0

 ![Step 6](/Images/image007.png?raw=true "Step 6")